OpenTermsArchive/contrib-versions/Microsoft/Privacy Policy.md

 The most recent version of this privacy statement can be found at aka.ms/privacy.

-Personal data we collectHow we use personal dataReasons we share personal dataHow to access and control your personal dataCookies and similar technologiesProducts provided by your organization—notice to end usersMicrosoft accountOther important privacy information Security of personal dataWhere we store and process personal dataOur retention of personal dataCalifornia Consumer Privacy ActAdvertisingCollection of data from childrenPreview or free-of-charge releasesChanges to this privacy statementHow to contact usProduct-specific details:Enterprise and developer products Enterprise online servicesEnterprise and developer software and appliancesProductivity and communications products Microsoft TeamsOfficeOneDriveOutlookSkypeLinkedInSearch, Microsoft Edge, and artificial intelligence BingCortanaMicrosoft EdgeMicrosoft TranslatorSwiftKeyWindows ActivationActivity historyAdvertising IDDiagnosticsFeedback HubLocation services, motion sensing, and recordingSecurity and safety featuresSpeech, Voice Activation, Inking, and TypingSync settingsUpdate ServicesWeb browsers—Microsoft Edge Legacy and Internet ExplorerWindows appsWindows Media PlayerWindows HelloWindows SearchYour PhoneEntertainment and related services Xbox and Xbox LiveMicrosoft StoreMSNMixerGroove Music and Movies &.
+Personal data we collectHow we use personal dataReasons we share personal dataHow to access and control your personal dataCookies and similar technologiesProducts provided by your organization—notice to end usersMicrosoft accountOther important privacy information Security of personal dataWhere we store and process personal dataOur retention of personal dataCalifornia Consumer Privacy ActAdvertisingCollection of data from childrenPreview or free-of-charge releasesChanges to this privacy statementHow to contact usProduct-specific details:Enterprise and developer products Enterprise online servicesEnterprise and developer software and appliancesProductivity and communications products Microsoft 365Microsoft TeamsOneDriveOutlookSkypeLinkedInSearch, Microsoft Edge, and artificial intelligence BingCortanaMicrosoft EdgeMicrosoft TranslatorSwiftKeyWindows ActivationActivity historyAdvertising IDDiagnosticsFeedback HubLocation services, motion sensing, and recordingSecurity and safety featuresSpeech, Voice Activation, Inking, and TypingSync settingsUpdate ServicesWeb browsers—Microsoft Edge Legacy and Internet ExplorerWindows appsWindows Media PlayerWindows HelloWindows SearchYour PhoneEntertainment and related services Xbox and Xbox LiveMicrosoft StoreMSNMixerGroove Music and Movies &.
 TVSilverlightWindows Mixed RealityCookies

-Most Microsoft sites use cookies, small text files placed on your device which web servers in the domain that placed the cookie can retrieve later.
+Most Microsoft sites use cookies, small text files placed on your device which web servers utilize in the domain that placed the cookie can retrieve later.
 We use cookies to store your preferences and settings, help with sign-in, provide targeted ads, and analyze site operations.
 For more information, see the Cookies and similar technologies section of this privacy statement.

 EU-U.S. and Swiss-U.S. Privacy Shield